apache/incubator-teaclave-trustzone-sdk/README.md

 please refer to the [Advanced Setup Documentation](docs/advanced-setup.md).

-For other tips regarding the support Rust Examples, TA debugging, expanding secure memory please refer to the [docs/ directory](docs/README.md).
+For other tips regarding the support Rust Examples, TA debugging, expanding secure memory, please refer to the [docs/ directory](docs/README.md).

 ## Publication